romashovdmitry/login-test-o-parser/README.md

 ## API Endpoints

 - /v1/products/
-    - GET: get list of all campaigns
+    - GET: get list of all products
-    - POST: create new campaign
+    - POST: parse products
 - /v1/products/{id}
     - GET: retrieve information about a single product by id